Python's built-in libraries

 What are built-in libraries?

-Main built-in libraries
+The main built-in libraries

-math — mathematical functions
+math: mathematical functions

 The math module provides access to mathematical functions defined in the C language standard: